-I want to talk about the most important thing a creative person must know how to do---which, for lack of a better phrase, is just to get out of his or her own way.
-Or as cellist Pablo Casals said, about playing music well, “Learn the notes and forget about ‘em.”
+If you're creative, getting out of your own way is the most important thing to do.
+Or as cellist Pablo Casals said about playing music well, “Learn the notes and forget about ‘em.”

 Simple, isn’t it?
 You have a story to tell, plot beats to tell it, characters to live it, and the will to create it.
 (You may even have a deal to deliver it.)
 All you have to do is get out of the way and let the creativity “happen.”